threefoldtech/TFGRID/wiki/networking/webgateway.md

 - user can select name (domain or just name), which is unique globally, see [pricing table](https://info.threefold.io/#/threefold__grid_pricing)
 - http(s) goes to any specified ipv6 address on back (can be planetary network or even public ipv6 addr)
 - measurementis done per name and GB are being billed for user.
+- each wgw has unique domain name $location$nr.grid.tf e.g. dubai1.grid.tf
+- everyone with one or more ipaddr can put wgw's

 ## requirements for web proxy part